SelfLance/marketplace-af/README.md

       1- Product Purchase by Buyer
       2- Product Order Cancellation by Buyer
-      3- Product Shipped by Owner
+      3- Product Shipped by Owner or Manager
       4- Product Received Confirmation by Buyer
       5- Product Return by Buyer
-      6- Product Return Received by Owner
-      7- Platform Fee Setting by Owner (Max fee: 50%, Min fee: 0%) 8- Change Payment Token Address (Owner Only)
+      6- Product Return Received by owner or manager 7- Platform Fee Setting by Owner (Max fee: 50%, Min fee: 0%) 8- Change Payment Token Address (Owner Only)
       9- Change Fee Address (Owner Only)
-      10- Manual Withdrawal of Funds (Lifti & Matic) by Owner 11- Product Listing  By owner only
+      10- Manual Withdrawal of Funds (Lifti & Matic) by Owner 11- Product Listing  By owner or Manager
-      12- Product Quantity update  By owner only
+      12- Product Quantity update  By owner Manager 13- Product Price Update By owner or Manager
-      13- Product Price Update By owner only
+      14- Update Manager By owner only

 # Important Considerations